Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Levels of Robustness in DST

 \paragraph{History Dropout}

 We propose history dropout as another measure to prevent over-fitting due to sample sparsity.
-With a certain probability $p_{\mathrm{hd}}$, we discard parts of the history $H_t$ of a turn during training.
+With probability $p_{\mathrm{hd}}$, we discard parts of the turn history $H_t$ during training.
 The cut-off is sampled from $\mathcal{U}(1, t-1)$.

-Considering the dialogue history during inference is essential for competitive DST~\cite{heck-etal-2020-trippy}.
+Utilising dialogue history is essential for competitive DST~\cite{heck-etal-2020-trippy}.
 However, models might learn correlations from sparse samples that do not hold true on new data.
-The idea of history dropout is to prevent the model from over-relying on the dialogue history when predicting the next dialogue state update so as to not be thrown off by previously encountered conversational styles or contents.
+The idea of history dropout is to prevent the model from over-relying on the history so as to not be thrown off by previously unencountered conversational styles or contents.